 For most types of respite care, you just contact an organisation in your local area that provides the relevant services, and talk to them about the help you need.
 They might conduct their own assessment of your situation so they can work out what’s best for you and the person you care for.

-These assessments are usually not too formal unless the person you care for needs to have a short stay in an aged care home.
-If this is the case, then you will need an Aged Care Assessment Team (ACAT, or ACAS in Victoria) assessment.
+If you need any type of government-funded services or residential respite care (a short stay in an aged care home), then you will need an Aged Care Assessment Team (ACAT, or ACAS in Victoria) assessment.

 The assessment will mostly involve talking to the ACAT person about the type of help you need, and they can give you information about the services that may be available in your local area.
 They may also ask your permission to talk to the doctor who looks after the person being cared for.